The Ultimate Beginners Guide to Buying (or Avoiding) FedEx Routes.

 Yes – Generally speaking, this is only person that should be considering FedEx routes and getting the training.

 The training covered is not basic business concepts but instead concepts that are specific only to FedEx routes.
-No amount of business experience can tell you at what service metric FedEx will not renew a contract, or why certain well performing profitable routes will not have a contract renewed, how to determine the difficulty of a route to know how much certain employees in certain regions are typically paid, or knowing what is coming in future contracts that will affect your profitability massively.
+No amount of business experience can tell you at what service metric FedEx will not renew a contract, or why certain well performing profitable routes will not have a contract renewed, how to determine the difficulty of a route to know how much certain employees in certain regions are typically paid, or knowing what is coming in future contracts that will affect your profitability massively, and so on.

 Are all the good routes taken and not for sale?